zhxiaoyu218/zhxiaoyu218.github.io/index.md

 author-image: mp.jpg
 ---

 I have received M.S. in Electrical and Computer Engineering from the University of Michigan in 2016.
 I holds a B.S in Electrical and Computer Engineering from the University of Rochester.
+I am currently working at Baidu intelligent driving group as research & development engineer.
+My work at baidu is to develop motion planning algorithm for self-driving car.

 My ultimate goal is to solve the robotics problem, including planning, control and mechine learning, to create intelligent robot.
 My main research interest is to create algorithm for robot motion.
 My projects, including robotics and machine learning, can be found <a href="https://zhxiaoyu218.github.io/projects/" target="_blank"> here </a>